Application management (legacy)

 Scopes

 Scopes limit your client application’s access to end users' resources.
-For a deep dive on how scopes work, refer to Scopes.
+For a deep dive on how scopes work, learn more in Scopes.

 Grant types

 Grant types, also known as grant flows, describe how your application or service access gets an access token.
-To choose one, refer to the summary of grant types in OAuth 2.0 grant flows.
+Learn more about grant types in OAuth 2.0 grant flows.

 Claims

 Claims convey information about the end user to your client application or service.
-For a deep dive on claims, refer to the Claims.
+For a deep dive on claims, learn more in the Claims.

 Access tokens

 Your applications and services use access tokens when making requests on behalf of a user.
 Tokens provide proof that your application or service is authorized to access the end user’s data.
-For a deep dive on access tokens, refer to Identity Cloud as authorization server.
+For a deep dive on access tokens, learn more in Advanced Identity Cloud as authorization server.

 Keys